 To implement P.L.
-700, the USPTO immediately created a new internal office named the Patent Office Defense Committee (which later evolved into the Patent Office War Division, or POWD) on July 9, 1940 to handle secrecy evaluations (Donnelly 1942).6 When patent applications arrived at the USPTO, they were first assigned to one of 65 patent examining divisions, each led by a primary examiner and specializing in a particular subject matter.
+700, the USPTO immediately created a new internal office named the Patent Office Defense Committee (which later evolved into the Patent Office War Division, or POWD) on July 9, 1940 to handle secrecy evaluations (Donnelly 1942).7 When patent applications arrived at the USPTO, they were first assigned to one of 65 patent examining divisions, each led by a primary examiner and specializing in a particular subject matter.
 The secrecy evaluation process began with these primary examiners, who forwarded applications for inventions which in their opinion "discloses a matter related to the national defense" to the POWD (OSRD Administrative Circular 10: Patents, April 27, 1944).
 At the POWD, representatives of four agencies - the War Department (represented by the Army and Navy Patent Advisory Board, or ANPAB), War Production Board (WPB), Office of Scientific Research and Development (OSRD), and Petroleum Administration for War (PAW) - reviewed these applications and made recommendations for the issuance of secrecy orders.
 Appendix A shows examples of secrecy determination forms that would accompany each application and which circulated among the evaluators with a possible interest in the invention.
-As soon as any of these reviewers recommended secrecy, a secrecy order would be issued and patent
+As soon as any of these reviewers recommended secrecy, a secrecy order would be issued and patent examination indefinitely suspended for as long as the secrecy order was in place.
+The applicant would then be sent a standardized notification letter explaining that a secrecy order has been issued, instructing the inventor not to disclose the invention without the permission of the USPTO at risk of a fine, jail time, and forfeiture of the patent, suggesting that the inventor tender his or her invention to the government, and offering no means for appeal, as there was none at the time (example notification letters are shown in Appendix B).
+Upon enactment of P.L.
+700, the USPTO commenced the secrecy order program by reviewing recently-allowed patents which were ready to issue, followed by pending applications and new applications.

-4The importance of the statute's provision for the tender of inventions lay in the fact that patent applications at the USPTO were treated as private property and could not be disclosed to other parties, including government agencies, without the consent of the filer.
-Even technical experts evaluating patent applications for secrecy on behalf of the War Department and other agencies were sworn to not divulge any information they may acquire in doing so.
-As a result, without tender, "it was possible that an invention of importance would rest in the Patent Office unexploited by the inventor and unavailable to interested agencies" (JAG 1945).
+Although the issuance of secrecy orders may have been noisier in the earliest stages of the program by the inventor and unavailable to interested agencies" (JAG 1945).
 Although many inventions were so tendered, there are only a handful of examples of claims for ex-post compensation by inventors who did so, and only a fraction of these concluded in a favorable outcome for the inventor (U.S. Congress 1980).

-5The initial legislation prohibited the disclosure of inventions ordered secret, including via foreign filing, except with approval from the USPTO.
+6The initial legislation prohibited the disclosure of inventions ordered secret, including via foreign filing, except with approval from the USPTO.
 This statute left a loophole for inventions filed in foreign countries prior to being filed at the USPTO, which were as such previously-disclosed.
 The 1941 amendment closed this loophole by prohibiting individuals from filing any patent on U.S. inventions in foreign countries without prior consent of the USPTO, irrespective of the issuance of a secrecy order, punishable by dispossession of existing patents and permanent disbarment from filing or assisting in the filing of patents thereafter.
 When permits for foreign filing were granted, they were typically to file in the U.K., which had an invention secrecy program of its own.

-6Information on the administration of secrecy orders described here compiled from Fenning (1940), Donnelly (1942), OSRD (1944), JAG (1945), U.S. Government Manual (1945).
+7Information on the administration of secrecy orders described here compiled from Fenning (1940), Donnelly (1942), OSRD (1944), JAG (1945), U.S. Government Manual (1945).